oguimbal/webpack-hmr-sourcemaps/README.md

 **NB: Only use this plugin when serving a NodeJS app from Webpack HMR**

 When using webpack HMR, if you want source maps, you have two options:

 - `devtool: 'source-map'` or equivalent => takes a long time to recompile (when watching changes)
 - `devtool: 'eval-source-maps'` or equivalent => broken stacktraces, wrong files in maps.

+This plugin solves it by replacing the sourcemap plugin and making eval sourcemaps work for real.

 # Usage